rdalx42/LuauTimer/README.md

 # LuaTimer
-a timer module i made with lua those are quite useful so i made a repo here.
+a timer module i made with lua, those are quite useful for me so i made a repo here.